Arihany/WinlatorWCPHub/README.md

 >  <summary><b>What exactly is Winlator-Bionic?</b></summary>
 > <br>
 >
-> - Winlator Bionic refers to a community fork line originating from Pipetto-crypto’s [code](https://github.com/Pipetto-crypto/winlator/tree/winlator_bionic), which replaces or augments the stock setup with Ubuntu rootfs (Bionic/Focal), modular WCP components, and optional Arm64EC containers powered by FEXCore, allowing aggressive performance experiments that the upstream project does not officially support.
+> - Winlator-Bionic refers to a community fork line originating from Pipetto-crypto’s [code](https://github.com/Pipetto-crypto/winlator/tree/winlator_bionic), which replaces or augments the stock setup with Ubuntu rootfs (Bionic/Focal), modular WCP components, and optional Arm64EC containers powered by FEXCore, allowing aggressive performance experiments that the upstream project does not officially support.
 >
 > | Type | |
 > |:-:|-|